Examples Of Market Research Focus Groups In Action

 The Effect of the Group Hierarchy

-Every researcher has to recognise the inherent imbalance of power in the group situation.
+Every researcher has to recognize the inherent imbalance of power in the group situation.
 In general, if people feel equality within the group; between the group members and the group moderator, they are more likely to feel at ease to share their views, question others within the group and engage in lively debate.
 For example, when exploring the needs of people using hearing protection, the views of plant workers, supervisors and purchasers would need to be sought.
 When in the group situation, plant workers may find it difficult to discuss their experiences in front of their supervisors, particularly if some of their actions contravene company policy.
 Therefore, in planning focus groups, keeping respondent types as similar to each other as possible facilitates more open and candid discussion.

 Difficulties with Disclosure